-(5) The Single Transferable Vote Rules 2020.
+e) The Single Transferable Vote Rules 2020.
 The STV Rules are not included in the 2020 Edition of the handbook Election Rules of the Three Houses.
 Following the approval at the February 2020 group of sessions of a consolidated set of STV Rules with provision for online voting, an updated text has been prepared, together with an updated edition of the explanatory handbook, now entitled Conduct of an election under the Single Transferable Vote Rules 2020: Notes for the guidance of dioceses.
-Both documents can be accessed on the Synod elections website at www.churchofengland.org/synodelections and hard copies can be obtained from the Legal Office.
+Both documents can be accessed on the Synod elections website at www.churchofengland.org/synodelections.

-B NUMBER OF DIOCESAN REPRESENTATIVES TO BE ELECTED
+NUMBER OF DIOCESAN REPRESENTATIVES TO BE ELECTED

 2. The number of proctors and members of the House of Laity to be elected in each diocese was decided by the General Synod at the February 2020 group of sessions.
-Details can be found in Appendices A and B of "General Synod Elections 2020: Seat Allocation Report by the Business Committee" (GS 2162).
+Details for the number of Proctors can be found in Appendix A of "General Synod Elections 2020: Seat Allocation Report by the Business Committee" (GS 2162).).
+In April 2021, an amending resolution was passed by Synod updating the number of members of the House of Laity.
+Details for the revised number of members can be found in Appendix A of Seat Allocation Amendment Resolution 2021 (GS 2203).

-C ELECTION TIMETABLE
+ELECTION TIMETABLE

-3. It is expected that the present General Synod will be dissolved on, or very shortly before or after, Tuesday 14 July 2020 and that the inauguration of the eleventh General Synod will take place on Tuesday 24th November 2020.
-On that basis, soon after the issue of the Royal Writs dissolving the present Synod and summoning the new Synod (before Tuesday 14 July 2020), the Archbishops will formally announce that the elections are to be held within the period from Wednesday 15 July to Friday 9 October 2020 and dioceses will be notified of this.
-A provisional timetable applicable to both the proctorial and the House of Laity elections was circulated on 13 January 2020 to diocesan synod secretaries and diocesan registrars.
-A copy of that timetable is in Annex A.

-4. Presiding officers should note that, although the Archbishops will fix the period within which the elections must be held, every diocese will have some room for manoeuvre within that period; it will be free to decide its own timetable for all stages occurring between the date by which invitations to nominate must be issued and the date by which the counting of votes must be completed.
+- 3. It is expected that the present General Synod will be dissolved on, or very shortly before or after, Tuesday 13 July 2021 and that the inauguration of the eleventh General Synod will take place on Tuesday 16th November 2021.
+On that basis, soon after the issue of the Royal Writs dissolving the present Synod and summoning the new Synod (before Tuesday 13 July 2021), the Archbishops will formally announce that the elections are to be held within the period from Friday 30 July to Friday 8 October 2021 and dioceses will be notified of this.
+A provisional timetable applicable to both the proctorial and the House of Laity elections was circulated to diocesan synod secretaries and diocesan registrars, and the final version of the timetable is at Annex A. - 4.
+Presiding officers should note that, although the Archbishops will fix the period within which the elections must be held, every diocese will have some room for manoeuvre within that period; it will be free to decide its own timetable for all stages occurring between the date by which invitations to nominate must be issued and the date by which the counting of votes must be completed.
 But each diocese, even though it has this latitude, must carefully observe the rules governing the minimum periods allowed for making nominations and casting votes (see paragraphs 41 and 59).
 It is for the presiding officer to determine the exact timetable for each election (see paragraph 11).

-D ONLINE VOTING
+ONLINE VOTING